jplasmeier/Notes/Clojure Notes/n Days of Clojure.md

 I'm resuming at the Emacs chapter.
 I have decided to not use Paredit until I'm more comfortable with Emacs.
 Next up is "Do Things: A Clojure Crash Course!"

 I went through the types and data structures.
 Next up is reviewing functions.
 This is slow going since I'm familiar with Scheme and remember most of these things.

+## day 7: 05/06/2017

+Back to the grind of the basics.
+I read over my previous notes on functions and started getting into some of the features like `let`, `loop` and `recur`.

+## day 8: 05/07/2017